-We are in communion with the Order of the Most Holy Mary Theotokos (http://www.osst-abbey.org).
-While we share in a conservative view of the Old Catholic Church, we both have unique charisms.
 The Celtic Carmelites live in the tradition of the ancient Celtic Church prior to Roman domination of the British Isles and in the "active/contemplative" spirit of the early Carmelite Brothers and Sisters.
 To know Jesus is to share Jesus in word and deed.
-To get to know Jesus requires solitude and intimacy with Him - through reading Sacred Scripture, participating in the Sacraments, and in contemplation of our Lord in the recesses of our hearts.
-We seek to share our rich history with others and, through the Holy Trinity, help to heal the world.
+To get to know Jesus requires solitude and intimacy with Him - through reading Sacred Scripture, living a gospel-centered life, and in contemplation of our Lord in the recesses of our hearts.
+We seek to share our rich history with others and, through the Holy Trinity, we endeavor to help heal a very disconnected world.

 In a nutshell, the ancient Celtic Christian communities were isolated from the European influences of power and politics, and therefore enjoyed a love of the Gospel without an agenda.
-In Celtic theology, the fall of Adam and Eve represented a veil cast between mankind and God, and the consequences described in Genesis 3:14-19 did not include a complete separation from God.
+In Celtic theology, the fall of Adam and Eve represented a veil cast between mankind and God, and the consequences described in Genesis 3:14-19 included aspiritual death which could only be restored through the once-for-all sacrifice of Jesus Christ, our Savior.
 If one reads the Old Testament without denominational prejudice, it is plain to see even from the time of Cain and Abel God maintained an active, Fatherly relationship with man and creation.
+Yet this relationship was marred by the pride of mankind who sought to keep the throne of the heart occupied by the pride of life.
+Early Celts were enamored with the spiritual realm, which set a fertile field for the first Christian missionaries to explain the Gospel message of Christ's perfect life, death, and resurrection to restore intimacy with the Trinity between God and man.

 WHY WE ARE CELTIC: